Death Proof: Release

 Death Proof was released in the US and Canada alongside Planet Terror as part of a double feature under the title Grindhouse.
 Both films were released separately in extended versions internationally, approximately two months apart.
 The additional material includes scenes that were replaced in the American theatrical release version with a "missing reel" title card, such as the lap dance scene.
-A total of 16 minutes were added for this version.
+A total of 27 minutes were added for this version.
 One of the first screenings of Death Proof was made at the Edinburgh International Film Festival on August 20, 2007, with star Zoë Bell attending the screenings.

 The Dutch poster artwork for Death Proof claimed that the film would feature "coming attractions" from Robert Rodriguez.
 In the United Kingdom, Death Proof was released on September 21, 2007, and in Australia on November 1, 2007.
 Explaining the split in foreign releases, Tarantino stated, "Especially if they were dealing with non-English language countries, they don't really have this tradition … not only do they not really know what a grindhouse is, they don't even have the double feature tradition.
 So you are kind of trying to teach us something else."

+Critical reception

+Death Proof received generally moderate reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 45 reviews, with an average rating of 5.3/10.
+The website's critics consensus reads, "Death Proof may feel somewhat minor in the context of Tarantino's larger filmography, but on its own merits, it packs just enough of a wallop to deliver sufficiently high-octane grindhouse goods."
+The French magazine Les Cahiers du cinéma ranked Death Proof second best film of the year 2007.